 There’s this indescribable mix of excitement and anxiety for first-time drivers and first-time car owners.
-But to take things on a legal point, you definitely need a driver’s license before you bring your wheels on the major roads.
-Spare yourself from spending your first thousand of pesos to the MMDA for driving without license.
+But looking at things from a legal standpoint, you’ll need a license before you can drive.
+It’s illegal and you will be fined by the MMDA for driving without license.

 The Land Transportation Office (LTO), under the Department of Transportation and Communications (DOTC), is responsible for drivers licensing and motor vehicle registrations.
 According to the Official Gazette (gov.ph), a driver’s license is “an official document authorizing an individual to drive a motorized vehicle in the Philippines.

 Read more: List of LTO Branches

-LTO has three classifications of drivers licensing: student permit, non-professional driver’s license, and professional driver’s license.
-Before going to any branch, you have to decide what kind of license you will get.
+LTO has three classifications of licensing: student permit, non-professional driver’s license, and professional driver’s license.
 As the name implies, a Professional Driver’s License entitles you to drive a vehicle for a living.
 Apply for a Professional license if you will drive any public utility vehicles (PUVs) such as jeepneys, tricycles, taxi, etc. On the other hand, a Non-Professional Driver’s License allows you to drive private vehicles.
-In both licenses, a prerequisite is a valid student’s permit, which is “an official document authorizing a person to operate a motorized vehicle in the presence of a duly licensed driver.”
+In both cases, the prerequisite is a student’s permit, which is “an official document authorizing a person to operate a motorized vehicle in the presence of a duly licensed driver.”

-- You must be at least seventeen (17) years old.
+- You must be at least eighteen (18) years old.

 - You must be physically and mentally fit to operate a motor vehicle.*

 - You must be able to read and write in Filipino or English.

-For Non-Pro driver’s license, take note of these steps:
+For non-professional driver’s license, take note of these steps: